kuriboshi/lips/README.md

 ### Platforms

-The project is developed primarily on macOS 15 (Sequoia) using the Apple clang version 17 compiler.
+The project is developed primarily on macos 15 (Sequoia) using the Apple clang version 17 compiler.

 At the time of writing `lips` has been tested on the following